GetUSB.info Logo

 Transfer Rates Faster Than USB

 In the world of physics, heat represents resistance.
-Think of touching your car tire before you’ve driven it – cool.
-Think of touching your car tire after driving to the store – warm.
-Resistance.
+Think about touching your car tire before you’ve driven anywhere — it’s cool.
+Touch that same tire after driving to the store and it’s warm.
+That warmth is resistance.

-Copper found in USB connectors and USB cables is the heat element which represents the resistance of faster speeds.
-The warmer copper gets, the slower the data transfer rates will be because the heat represents inefficiencies of the material.
+Copper found in USB connectors and USB cables is the material where this resistance shows up.
+As copper heats up, data transfer rates slow down because heat represents inefficiencies in the material.

-Research presented at February’s IEEE International Solid-State Circuits Conference by lead author Jack Holloway and co-authors Ruonan Han and Georgios Dogiamis developed a data transfer system that can transmit information 10 times faster than a USB.
-The new link pairs high-frequency silicon chips with a polymer cable as thin a strand of hair.
+Research presented at February’s IEEE International Solid-State Circuits Conference by lead author Jack Holloway, along with co-authors Ruonan Han and Georgios Dogiamis, introduced a data transfer system capable of transmitting information up to 10 times faster than USB.
+The new link pairs high-frequency silicon chips with a polymer cable as thin as a strand of human hair.

-The most common alternative suggested to a copper wire would be an optical wire.
-Optical wires deal with photons and are extremely efficient but the problem are how the photons interact will silicon of a chip.
-Since photons don’t work well when talking to silicon, it means a direct connection from a fiber optic cable to a computer chip isn’t ideal.
+The most commonly suggested alternative to copper wiring is optical fiber.
+Optical cables rely on photons and are extremely efficient, but the challenge lies in how photons interact with silicon chips.
+Because photons don’t interface cleanly with silicon, a direct connection between a fiber-optic cable and a computer chip is not ideal.

-The technology (by Holloway and team) is a plastic polymer material which works very well at sub-terahertz signals (very high signals) which translates to a competitive alternative to fiber optics.
+The technology developed by Holloway and his team uses a plastic polymer material that performs exceptionally well at sub-terahertz frequencies.
+These very high-frequency signals make the polymer a competitive alternative to fiber optics.

-Next, the team engineered a low-cost chip which pairs with the polymer conduit.
-Typically, silicon chips struggle to operate at sub-terahertz frequencies.
-Yet the team’s new chips generate those high-frequency signals with enough power to transmit data directly into the conduit.
-That clean connection from the silicon chips to the conduit means the overall system can be manufactured with standard, cost-effective methods.
+To complete the system, the team engineered a low-cost silicon chip that pairs directly with the polymer conduit.
+While traditional silicon chips struggle at sub-terahertz frequencies, this new design generates high-frequency signals with enough power to transmit data directly into the conduit.
+The clean interface between chip and conduit allows the entire system to be manufactured using standard, cost-effective processes.

-The physical size of this plastic polymer is the same size as a human hair.
+Physically, the plastic polymer conduit is about the same diameter as a human hair.

 Continue Reading